FIBO-Physical-AI/curriculum_training/notes/Full_Final_Report.md

 ## 5. Conclusion

-Three velocity-command sampling rules — uniform, task-specific (Box Adaptive; Margolis et al., 2022), and teacher-guided (LP-ACRL; Li, Li, & Hutter, 2026) — were compared on a single PPO policy on the Unitree Go2 across $[0,\,4]$ m/s.
-The comparison was run twice to separate curriculum effect from reward effect: once under the *sprint-retune* reward (§3.1.4) and once under the *energy-regularised* reward of Liang et al. (2024) with the Go2-calibrated scale parameters of §4.2.
+Three velocity-command sampling rules — uniform, task-specific (Box Adaptive; Margolis et al., 2022), and teacher-guided (LP-ACRL; Li, Li, & Hutter, 2026) — were compared on a single PPO policy on the Unitree Go2 across $[0,\,4]$ m/s, under two rewards: the *sprint-retune* reward (§3.1.4) and the *energy-regularised* reward of Liang et al. (2024) with Go2-calibrated scales (§4.2).

-The findings:
+Findings:

-- **Curricula separate only at the top of the range.** On bins 0–5 (commands up to $3.0$ m/s) all three conditions plateau at the same per-bin tracking reward and the same per-bin EPTE-SP.
-Separation is concentrated in bins 6 and 7 ($3.0$–$4.0$ m/s).
+- **Separation lives in bins 6–7.** On bins 0–5 (commands up to $3.0$ m/s) all three conditions reach the same per-bin tracking-reward plateau and the same per-bin EPTE-SP under both rewards.
-- **Sprint-retune reward: only teacher-guided reaches the sprint bins.** At bins 6–7 uniform and task-specific fall in over $94\%$ of rollouts (EPTE-SP saturated).
-Teacher-guided reaches $2.43$–$2.49$ m/s against $3.25$–$3.75$ m/s commands and is the only condition to cross $\gamma=0.7$ at bins 6–7 within 3000 iterations.
-- **Energy-regularised reward removes survival failure but not velocity failure.** No condition falls at any bin, but at the $3.75$ m/s bin uniform reaches $\bar v_x = 0.53$ m/s and task-specific $\bar v_x = 1.39$ m/s; only teacher-guided reaches $\bar v_x = 3.35$ m/s.
-Energy reward and curriculum are jointly necessary; neither alone is sufficient at 3000 iterations.
+- **Curriculum decides survival; reward decides velocity; both are needed for the sprint.** Under the sprint-retune reward only teacher-guided survives bins 6–7 (other conditions fall in $>94\%$ of rollouts).
+Under the energy reward all three survive every bin, but at $b_7$ only teacher-guided tracks: $\bar v_x = 3.35$ m/s (teacher) vs $1.39$ (task-specific) vs $0.53$ (uniform).
-- **The Liang gait family transfers to the Go2 — under teacher-guided only.** The walk → trot → fly-trot progression reported on the Go1 across $[0,\,2.5]$ m/s reproduces on the Go2 across $[0,\,4]$ m/s in the teacher-guided condition (Table 4.9).
-Uniform stays in a single low-speed walking pattern at every bin, including bins where the policy is not actually moving.
+- **The Liang walk → trot → fly-trot progression transfers to the Go2 under teacher-guided only.** Uniform stays in a low-cadence walk across bins 0–6 and stops stepping at $b_7$; task-specific reaches trot on bins 3–6 and collapses to *irregular* at $b_7$ (Table 4.9).
-- **Margolis vs Li has an empirical signature.** Box Adaptive's monotone support expansion is faster on bins 0–5 but stalls once bins 6–7 enter the support, because sampling distributes uniformly across the active set.
-LP-ACRL's softmax-over-progress reallocation keeps weight at the unmastered sprint bin and is what delivers the bin-6 and bin-7 mastery of §4.1.1.
+- **Box Adaptive vs LP-ACRL has an empirical signature.** Box Adaptive is faster on bins 0–5 but stalls once bins 6–7 enter the support, because sampling then distributes uniformly across the active set.
+LP-ACRL's softmax-over-progress reallocation keeps weight on the unmastered sprint bin, which is what delivers the bin-6 and bin-7 mastery of §4.1.1.

-Caveats: each (condition, seed) cell is a single run, so the reported spread is across three seeds rather than three replicates.
-The 3000-iteration budget is short, so the bin-6/7 collapse under uniform and task-specific is a budget-bound failure, not necessarily an asymptotic one.
-All experiments are flat-ground simulation; the calibrated $(\sigma_{\mathrm{en},x},\,\sigma_{\mathrm{en},z},\,\sigma_v,\,\alpha_{\mathrm{en}})$ tuple is not claimed to transfer to terrain, other quadrupeds, or hardware.
+Caveats: each (condition, seed) is a single run; spreads are across three seeds, not three replicates.
+The 3000-iteration budget is short, so the bin-6/7 collapse under uniform and task-specific is a budget-bound failure, not necessarily asymptotic.
+All experiments are flat-ground simulation on a single platform; transfer to terrain, other quadrupeds, or hardware is not claimed.

 Within those bounds, the curriculum operator is the binding constraint on whether a single PPO policy on the Go2 covers $[0,\,4]$ m/s, and a learning-progress-driven sampler is required to do so at a short training budget.
-The two-step $\sigma$ calibration of §4.2.2 reduces the energy-reward configuration to a single $3 \times 3$ grid reproducible from Table 4.4 alone.

 ---